campenr/mothur-py/README.md

     # run the mothur help command
     m.help()

-Unlike the command line version, command parameters must be passed as strings, integers, or floats:
+Command parameters can either be passed as python native types (i.e. strings, integers, floats, booleans, lists) *or* as strings that match the format that mothur would expect:

     # running make contigs using str input for file parameter, and int for processor paramenter
     m.make.contigs(file='basic_usage.files', processors=2)

-Failing to do so will generally result in python raising a `NameError`:
+    # running summary.single, passing calculators as mothur formatted list
+    m.summary.single(shared='current', calc='nseqs-sobs-coverage-shannon-simpson')

-    # running make contigs in an interpreter session without passing file parameter as a string
+    # running summary.single, passing calculators as python list also works
-    >>> m.make.contigs(file=basic_usage.files)
-    Traceback (most recent call last):
-      File "<stdin>", line 1, in <module>
-    NameError: name 'basic_usage' is not defined
+    m.summary.single(shared='current', calc=['nseqs', 'sobs', 'coverage', 'shannon', 'simpson'])

 There is also full implementation of the `current` keyword used in the command line version of mothur:

     # run the mothur summary.seqs command using the 'current' option
     # NOTE: current is being passed as a string